Table of Contents

 Bushfighter

-As a ranger, you have significant experience moving, tracking, and fighting in the wilderness.
-While you aren't wearing heavy armor, your movement speed increases by 5 feet and any opportunity attacks provoked by your movement are made with disadvantage.
+As a ranger, you have significant experience moving, tracking, and fighting in dense wilderness.
+While in natural terrain, if you aren't wearing heavy armor, your walking speed increases by 5 feet and any opportunity attacks provoked by your movement are made with disadvantage.
 This bonus increases when you reach certain ranger levels: to 10 feet at 6th level and to 15 feet at 14th level.

 Rules of Ranging

 Also at 1st level, your self-reliance has made you adept at bushcraft and wilderness survival.
-Choose two of your skill or tool proficiencies from the ranger class.
+Choose two of your skill or tool proficiencies from the ranger class that you are proficient in.
 Your proficiency bonus is doubled for any ability check you make that uses either of those proficiencies.

 In addition, your experience has taught you to skillfully navigate the untamed wilds.
 You gain the following benefits while traversing natural terrain for an hour or more:

-• Adapt and Overcome.
-You have advantage on any Wisdom (Survival) checks made to navigate the wilderness, as well as on your ability checks and saving throws to identify and overcome natural hazards.
+- Adapt and Overcome.
+You have advantage on any Wisdom (Survival) checks made to navigate the wilderness, as well as on your ability checks and saving throws to identify and overcome wilderness hazards.

 Martial Prowess

 In addition, choose two weapons with which you are proficient.
-You can utilize the 1st-degree Martial Exploits associated with those weapons.
-You can utilize higher tier martial exploits when you reach 5th (2nd degree), 11th (3rd-degree), and 17th (4th degree) levels in this class.
+You can utilize the Martial Exploits associated with either of those weapons.

 During a long rest, you can alter the focus of your training and replace your chosen Fighting Style or one of your trained weapons with another option available to you.